Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Methods

-We discretise the X-ray spectrum and path to numerically estimate the continuous integral in Eq.(\ref{Eq5}).
-For the $k$-th spectrum, it is uniformly divided into $\Omega_k$ intervals with an energy interval of $\delta_E$, and sampling is performed for $S_k(E)$ and $\theta_m(E)$ within each energy interval to achieve spectrum discretization.
+To numerically approximate the continuous forward model in \eqref{Eq3}, we discretize both the X-ray spectrum and the ray path.
+For the X-ray spectrum, we uniformly divide the energy range into $\Omega_k$ intervals with spacing $\delta_E$, and sample the values of $S_k(E)$ and $\theta_m(E)$ within each interval to achieve spectral discretization.